influxdata/docs-v2/content/v2.0/visualize-data/other-tools/_index.md

 ---
 title: Other visualization tools
 description: >
-  Use the visualization tools other than the InfluxDB user interface to visualize time series data stored in InfluxDB.
+  Use visualization tools other than the InfluxDB user interface to visualize time series data stored in InfluxDB.
 menu:
   v2_0: